openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 It accepts the same `integrationID`, `model`, and `autorelease` parameters and creates the same channel types as the **keypad** and **ttkeypad** things.
 The only difference is that no LED channels will be created, since Pico keypads have no indicator LEDs.
 See the discussion above for a full discussion of configuration and use.

-When using auto-discovery, remember to select the correct value for the `model` parameter after accepting the **pico** thing from the inbox.
-The correct channels will then be automatically configured.

 Component numbering: For button layouts and numbering, see the Lutron Integration Protocol Guide (rev. AA) p.113 (http://www.lutron.com/TechnicalDocumentLibrary/040249.pdf).
 If you are having problems determining which channels have been created for a given keypad model, click on the thing under Configuration/Things in the Paper UI, or run the command `things show <thingUID>` (e.g. `things show lutron:pico:radiora2:hallpico`) from the openHAB CLI to list the channels.